MOSAIC exists to empower foster and adoptive families through community, mentoring, education,

 Mosaic Clothing Co-op

 Back to school clothes shopping doesn't have to break the bank, especially when it's FREE!!
 Please come utilize this incredible resource - the Clothing Co-op is here to bless your family!
-We just transitioned to fall/winter clothing, but still have summer clothing out, too.
-Pants, shirts, PJ's, youth shoes, winter coats, Halloween costumes, athletic items, and more.
+We have fall/winter clothing, but are starting to put out spring clothing out, too.
+Pants, shirts, PJ's, youth shoes, winter coats, athletic items, and more.

 WHO CAN USE IT: Any Foster, Adoptive, Refugee, Kinship, or Safe Families.